 All sorts of activities can be arranged at the property too such as cocktail making classes, wine tasting, RIB speed boat trips and even the ancient sport of falconry.

 In the castle itself there are 22 elegant rooms, with traditional furnishings and many period features, but also modern comforts; flat screen cable TV, WiFi, DAB radio and luxury en-suite bathrooms.
 There are also a couple of lodge suites on the grounds which can offer guests more privacy and more space.
+Check your options on the booking page here.

 You can enjoy some fabulous views from the rooms and from all around château Rhianfa, with the waters of the Menai Straits just on front and the mountains of Snowdonia in the distance.